 The calculation of the early start and early finish dates for the uncompleted portions of all network activities.
 See also schedule network analysis and backward pass.

 The amount of time that a schedule activity can be delayed without delaying the early start of any immediately following schedule activities.

 Functional requirements relate to a product’s functionality: capabilities, usability, features, and operations as they relate to the purpose of the product.

 A popular project management project planning tool that can be used to illustrate a Work Breakdown Structure (WBS) with tasks, task duration, resources, dependencies ,and interdependencies between tasks, as well as other project data.
 It can be used to track progress.

 The addition of unnecessary features or refinements, beyond the agreed scope, into a product or service in an attempt to improve customer satisfaction.

 Human Resource Planning

-The process of identifying and documenting project roles, responsibilities and reporting relationships, as well as creating the resource management plan.
-Check out our list of the best resource management software tools.
+The process of identifying and documenting project roles, responsibilities, and reporting relationships, as well as creating the resource management plan.

 Persons or groups that are not directly related to the acquisition or use of the project’s product, but, due to their position in the client organization, can influence, positively or negatively, the course of the project.